zenite-docs/zenite-docs.github.io/endpoints/general.md

 }
 ```

 If this option is unchecked, an empty body will be returned along with the corresponding HTTP status code.
+For increased security, consider disabling this options after the endpoint has been configured.

 ### HTTP method